joppe/color-name/README.md

 The script requires `nodejs >= 8`.
 Install the script `npm install git+https://github.com/joppe/color-name.git`.
 The script can now be used by typing `node_modules/.bin/color-name f03455`.

+If you want to use the script system wide, just add `--global` to the `npm install` command.